 • order some tests to rule out infection

-Outlook for people with colitis will depend on how severe their initial condition is and how much of the bowel it has affected.
+The outlook for people with colitis will depend on the severity of their initial condition and how much of the bowel it has affected.

 People can manage mild cases, which involve just the rectum or a small portion of the colon, and flare-ups at home.
-A person can get symptoms under control with medication or lifestyle changes, which may lead to remission or a period with no symptoms.
+A person can manage symptoms with medication or lifestyle changes, which may lead to remission or a period with no symptoms.

 A 2019 study notes that colitis may develop farther along the colon the longer a person lives with the condition.
 This may lead to more frequent flare-ups and require more medication.